henriquesqs/BMP-Compressor-Decompressor/README.md

 ### Image requisites
 As said before, your image must accomplish this requisites listed below:
-- Your image must has 24 bits for colors;
+- Your image must have 24 bits for colors;
 - Your image dimensions must be multiple of 8;
 - Minimum allowed dimension is 8x8 pixels;
 - Max allowed dimension is 1280 x 800 pixels.